Skip to main content

 Shipping Manager Game Cover

-Shipping Manager is a single player strategy game.
+Shipping Manager is a single player tactical role playing game with a economy theme.
 It was developed by Trophy Games and was released on September 18, 2023.
 It received neutral reviews from players.

 Create and manage your own shipping empire.
 Control every aspect from route creation to marketing to staff handling and beat other managers to top the leaderboards.